 With more than one data source, you can tailor salary bands that reflect your company goals and focus.

-When your Salary Bands overlap (as they do in the example above), your company has more flexibility.
+When your salary bands overlap (as they do in the example above), your company has more flexibility.
 Employees can receive merit raises without taking on promotions they’re not ready to tackle.
 Managers have the option to promote mid-cycle without throwing off financial plans.
-Employees have some runway to grow in their current Level without a constant focus on promos.
+Employees have some runway to grow in their current level without a constant focus on promotions.

 (If this analysis sounds like a lot of work, it doesn’t have to be.
-Compaas makes it easy—even including employee stock in the mix!)
+Compaas makes it easy—even including employee bonus and stock in the mix!)